Overview

 FAQ

-What is Interactive DAX, and how is it different from Standard DAX?Interactive DAX runs inside a Power BI report where slicers, visuals, and filters continuously shape the evaluation context.
-Standard DAX runs as standalone queries (for example, in DAX Studio or Query View) with a fixed, controlled context.
-Use Interactive DAX for live report behavior and Standard DAX for learning, debugging, and validating results without user-driven interference.
+What is Interactive DAX, and how is it different from Standard DAX?Interactive DAX runs inside a Power BI report.
+Slicers, visuals, and filters continuously shape the evaluation context, so measures reevaluate with every user action.
+Standard DAX runs as standalone queries (for example, in DAX Studio or Power BI Query View) in a fixed, controlled context—great for learning, debugging, and validating results without user-driven interference.
+Mastering both modes helps diagnose unexpected results and build robust solutions.

-What is evaluation context in DAX?Evaluation context is the set of conditions that determine what data is visible when a DAX expression runs.
-It’s shaped by: (1) DAX functions that add/override/remove filters (for example, CALCULATE, REMOVEFILTERS), (2) the semantic model’s structure (relationships, filter propagation, expanded tables, data lineage), and (3) user interactions (slicers, visuals, cross-filtering).
-It ultimately defines which rows are included, which dimensions are visible, and how filters propagate.
+What does “evaluation context” mean in DAX?Evaluation context is the set of conditions that determine what data is visible when a DAX expression runs.
+It’s shaped by three factors: - DAX functions that add, modify, or remove filters (for example, CALCULATE, REMOVEFILTERS) - The semantic model’s structure (relationships, filter propagation, expanded tables, and data lineage) - User interactions (slicers, visuals, report/page filters, cross-filtering) It ultimately defines which rows are included, which dimensions are visible, and how filters propagate through the model.

-What breaks lineage, and what goes wrong if it’s lost?Lineage can be lost when reshaping data in ways that drop source metadata—common examples include SELECTCOLUMNS with renamed outputs, and virtual tables created with functions like ADDCOLUMNS or SUMMARIZE that don’t preserve references.
-Losing lineage can cause unexpected filter behavior, incorrect totals, or blanks because the intermediate recordsets become disconnected from the model.
+What breaks lineage, and what symptoms should I watch for?Lineage can be lost when you reshape data in ways that strip source references, such as: - SELECTCOLUMNS with renamed (aliased) outputs - Virtual tables built with functions like ADDCOLUMNS or SUMMARIZE that don’t preserve original metadata - Transformations that decouple results from their semantic origins Symptoms include unexpected filter behavior, incorrect totals, or blanks because the intermediate result is no longer connected to the model.

 pro $24.99 per month